Nothing is more relaxing than having a dip in your hot tub during winter and relieving your stiff bones and muscles.

 Clean the hot tub’s plumbing by adding a flush line product into its system.
 This process helps prevent the growth of mold and bacteria during winter.

 Depending on the flush line product you will use, you may have to allow the solution to spread for several minutes up to overnight.
+We recommend using SpaGuard System Flush.

 Step 5: Drain the Hot Tub